-We offer 25 sports.
+We offer 27 varsity sports programs.
 Click here for a list of coaches.

 Ohio High School Athletic Association: attendance at one meeting is required of the student athlete and one parent.
 This meeting is offered before the fall, winter and spring sports seasons.